wikimedia/stylelint-config-wikimedia/README.md

 }
 ```

-If you are using in a MediaWiki environment, you can use add the following config:
+If you are using in a MediaWiki environment, you can add the following config:

 ```json
 {